Gardening is fun! However, it’s not always easy for many beginners to start.

 Since, you are just starting, it might be a little tricky to wait until it sprouts and they begin to give off their fruits.

-So, there you go!
+There you go!
 Twenty-two gardening tips for starters.

 As mentioned earlier, these tips and tricks will make your garden like a pro.